broadinstitute/warp/website/docs/Pipelines/CEMBA_MethylC_Seq_Pipeline/CEMBA.methods.md

 ## Methods

-Data processing was performed with the CEMBA v1.1.0 Pipeline.
+Data processing was performed with the CEMBA v1.1.0 Pipeline (RRID:SCR_021219).
 Sequencing reads were first trimmed to remove adaptors using Cutadapt 1.18 with the following parameters in paired-end mode: `-f fastq -quality-cutoff 20 -minimum-length 62 -a AGATCGGAAGAGCACACGTCTGAAC -A AGATCGGAAGAGCGTCGTGTAGGGA`.

 After trimming the adapters, an unaligned BAM (uBAM) for the trimmed R1 FASTQ was created using Picard v2.18.23.